ioggstream/python-course/connexion-101/010-interoperable-apis.md

 ----

-The widespread of HTTP as a distributed computation protocol, and the rise of data give birth to REST.
+The rise of HTTP as a distributed computation protocol, and the ever-increasing importance of data give birth to REST.

-REST, aka REpresentation State Transfer, is not a protocol, but an architectural style which mimics the distributed characteristics of the web.
+REST, aka REpresentation State Transfer, is not a protocol, but an architectural style which mimics the distributed characteristics of the Wrold Wide Web.

 ----